 A 300 watt solar panel with full irradiance will run on a constant 270 watt AC load, taking into account 10% inverter losses.
 This includes appliances like blenders, desktop computers, vacuum cleaners, and treadmills.
 A 300 watt solar panel will also run a small fridge with a 120 Ah lithium battery.

-Before working out what a 300 watt solar panel will run we need to understand how much energy in watt-hours it can produce and under what conditions.
+Before calculating what will work with a 300-watt solar panel, we need to understand the power in watt-hours it can produce and under what conditions.

-I’ll be focusing on the energy in watt-hours a 300 watt solar panel can generate, rather than instantaneous power in watts.
-It’s a much more useful value for matching panel output to load.
+I will focus on the energy in watt-hours that a 300-watt solar panel can generate, rather than the instantaneous energy in watts.
+This is a much more useful value for matching panel output to load.

-With an average irradiance value of 4 peak-sun-hours a 300 watt solar panel produces 1.2 kilowatt-hours (kWh) of electrical energy per day, or 438kWh per year, The exact amount will vary according to location irradiance.
-If supplying AC appliances, deduct at least 10% for inverter losses, which depends on inverter size and efficiency.
+With an average irradiance value of 4 peak hours of sunshine, a 300-watt solar panel produces 1.2 kilowatt-hours (kWh) of electrical energy per day, or 438kWh per year.
+The exact amount will vary depending on the location of the irradiance.
+If you supply AC appliances, deduct at least 10% of the inverter losses, depending on the size and efficiency of the inverter.

-You’ll come across the term Maximum Power Point again and again as you research solar power generation.
+You will come across the term Maximum Power Point over and over again as you research solar power generation.
 This is when the panel volts and current are at optimum values for maximum power.

 Power (watts) = volts x amps

 The output of the solar panel is highly dependent on irradiance and varies greatly during the day: the maximum in a few hours around noon and very low in the early morning or evening.